AtelesPaniscus/codepens/personal-portfolio-page/README.txt

  Free Code Camp Project #2

-I still need to sort out the size of the portfolio images.
-At the moment it looks a bit naff if the image take too long to load.
+Upgraded with a carousel to display portfolio images.